BattleStung/Project-A/README.md

-AI Customer Support Assistant (Flask + Claude API) This project is a production‑ready backend service for generating automated customer‑support replies using Anthropic Claude (or a built‑in demo fallback).
-It includes message cleaning, safety filtering, logging, analytics, and a frontend ready to plug into your UI.
+Overview
+The system is designed to support businesses that want to automate customer support while maintaining a natural, human-like communication style.
+It offers:

+Real-time response generation with Claude
+Secure input cleaning and validation
+Configurable tone and industry
+Persistent logging for analytics and training
+User feedback capture
+A ready-to-use REST API

 Features

-AI‑generated customer support replies using Claude (Sonnet) Demo mode when API key is not available
-Input sanitization & basic security filtering Configurable tone, industry, and signature
-Logging system (.jsonl) for training & analysis
+AI-generated customer support replies using Claude (Sonnet model) Demo mode when the Anthropic API key is not available Input sanitization and basic security filtering Customizable tone, industry, and signature settings JSONL logging system for training and historical analysis Feedback endpoint for storing edited AI responses Analytics endpoint summarizing accuracy and usage metrics
-User feedback loop (logs edited responses)
-Analytics endpoint to measure accuracy and usage

 Requirements

-Python 3.9+
+Python 3.9 or newer
 Flask
 flask-cors
-anthropic
+anthropic Python SDK
-openai-safe regexes, standard libs
+Standard Python libraries (os, json, datetime, re)